 - Discount a product if the customer adds another product from the same category

-In addition to the originalPlugin of WooCommerce there are numerous imitators of the same name.
-These may be cheaper.
-However, check whether they offer the same range of functions and support.
-I advise you to buy the original.
+In addition to the original WooCommerce Table Rate Shipping plugin, there are many imitators of the same name available.
+These may be cheaper but you should check first whether they offer the same range of features and support.
+My advice is to purchase the original plugin.

 - If you sell from your shop to EU countries

-- Extensions from and for WooCommerce: https://WooCommerce.com/product-category/WooCommerce-extensions/.
+- Plugins by and for WooCommerce: https://WooCommerce.com/product-category/WooCommerce-extensions/.

-- All free of charge Plugins on WordPress.org.
+- All free-of-charge plugins on WordPress.org.

-You can find more WooCommerce tips in our 70-page e-book WooCommerce for Professionals: Online shops with WordPress.
-The book is aimed at freelancers, agencies, WP professionals and also at beginners.
+Get more WooCommerce tips in our 70-page e-book WooCommerce for Professionals: Online shops with WordPress.
+This book is aimed at freelancers, agencies, WordPress professionals as well as beginners.